Table of Contents

-Valens also suggests the possibility of judging from the angle prior to the hyleg, to that following it.
+Valens also suggests the possibility of judging from the angle prior to the control (significator) to that following it.
 The ascensional times of the signs from the Descendant to the MC are very small, and would provide an indication under 61 years, which is way off the mark.
 If we use the MC to the Ascendant, then the span is slightly longer than that of the Sun to its square, so it would add a couple more years to the sum which is less accurate than the square of the Sun.

 The Maternus Technique (4th century CE)

-Maternus (Book II, Ch.
-26 and Book IV, Ch.
-6 of Mathesis) advises taking the ruler of the sign following that of the Moon as the chart ruler.
-Therefore, the chart ruler is Saturn.
+In this case, the chart ruler is Saturn (ruler of Aquarius).
 Saturn is in the 11th house and in its own bound so would likely be considered to provide its greater years, which are 57 years.
 This technique provides an indication that is very far off the mark.

 The Technique of Paulus Alexandrinus (4th century CE)

-In Chapter 34 of Introductory Matters, Paulus advises us to look at primary directions (by ascensions) to Ascendant, Sun, and Moon involving certain malefic planets and points, in order to assess times of crisis, he does not explicitly use directions in the context of his length of life technique.
-His length of life technique, which he explains in Ch.
-36, has more in common with the technique of Maternus than with those of Dorotheus, Ptolemy, and Valens.
+In Chapter 34 of Introductory Matters (on crises), Paulus advised to examine primary directions (by ascensions) to Ascendant, Sun, and Moon involving certain malefic planets and points.
+However, he did not explicitly use directions in the context of his length of life technique.
+His length of life technique (Ch.
+36) has more in common with the technique of Maternus than with those of Dorotheus, Ptolemy, and Valens.

-Venus indicates 82 or 84 years, but planets in whole sign aspect to Venus may add or subtract years from this indication.
-However, there are no such planets, so 82 or 84 years are indicated (or less as Venus is under the beams), and an incorrect indication is given.
+Paulus would select Venus as such a ruler, as she is the only ruler of the Sun that sees the Sun.
+Venus indicates 82 years.
+Planets in whole sign aspect to Venus may add or subtract years from this indication.
+However, there are no such planets.
+The Sun cannot add years in the approach of Paulus.
+Therefore, 82 years are indicated (or less as Venus is under the beams), which is incorrect.

 Summary Findings on Special Techniques

-Dorotheus clued us into the relevance of the directed bound lords and to primary directions that are within bounds.
-Ptolemy clues us into the importance of malefic directions and the possibility that directions to the Descendant (possibly modified by hourly times) could be significant.
-Valens clues us into the importance of the ascensional time length from the hyleg to its square as a possible maximum life span.
+Dorotheus clued us into the relevance of the directed bound lords and to aspectual primary directions within bounds.
+Ptolemy clued us into the importance of malefic directions and the possibility that the direction of the significator to the Descendant (possibly modified by hourly times) could be significant.
+Valens clued us into the importance of the ascensional time length from the control to its square as a possible maximum life span.

 Part II: Other Factors

-I typically examine the astrology of death in terms of other factors that coincide with the death rather than in the context of a particular predictive technique, as no traditional predictive technique reliably and accurately predicts death most of the time, and as death is arguably one of the most important events in life, there are many indications of danger or hardship shown by predictive techniques.
+I typically examine the astrology of death in terms of other factors that coincide with the death rather than in the context of a special technique.
+I don’t believe any traditional predictive technique reliably and accurately predicts length of life.
+However, as death is arguably one of the most important events in life, there are many indications of danger or hardship shown by predictive techniques.